Frequently Asked Questions

 What is a typical day in Science Camp like?

 At 9 AM, campers gather into teams of about 30.
-Each camper is welcomed into the group for a fun (typically outdoor) icebreaker exercise.
+Each camper is welcomed into the group for a fun (often outdoor) icebreaker exercise.
 The group then moves into a room equipped with tables to begin some hands-on activities related to the day’s theme.
 These creative exploratory activities continue with a limited amount of guided instruction until lunch time.
-Each group has lunch (~30 minutes) in our cafeteria with full access to a variety of dishes, including salad bar and drinks.
+Each group has lunch (~30 minutes) in our cafeteria.
 The afternoon activities, such as those featured in the Facebook page photos, are large-scale implementations of the concepts they explored earlier in the morning activities.
 This often involves group games, treasure hunts, or team participation.
-The day concludes in the same groups much as it began, and the campers are returned to the drop-off point for pickup.
-The campers are greeted by the same staff members each day, before transferring to the other staff responsible for that day’s activities.
+The day concludes in the same groups much as it began, and the campers are returned to the drop-off location.

 How competitive are the activities?